-My long term objective after I gain several years experience as an ARNP would be to complete a DNP degree.
+My long-term objective after I gain several years of experience as an ARNP would be to complete a DNP degree.
 I see this goal of education to the terminal degree in my field as something much more than an academic exercise; rather, it would build upon and advance my central real-world dream of a clinic where I might be able to develop and employ a multi-disciplinary team of health care professionals, including mental health professionals and social workers.
 Community medicine is my dream and nursing is my vehicle.
 I love people and treating those who are sick because I feel I was blessed with healing hands.
 I communicate well with patients, their families, and coworkers.
-I have experience in dealing with patients and families over the last ten years; patients of all ages, within different areas of our healthcare systems, hospitals, clinics, rehabs, to long term care facilities and also patients’ homes.
+I have experience in dealing with patients and families over the last ten years; patients of all ages, within different areas of our healthcare systems, hospitals, clinics, rehabs, long-term care facilities, and also patients’ homes.

-I have always given my all to provide the best healthcare that I am able to provide, with an open mind along with a non-judgmental, positive attitude and outlook that places a top priority on the patient’s own wishes and concerns, serving as their advocate as well as their care giver.
-I also look forward to advancing through my studies at XXXX in the area of diversity issues and nursing care, and to learn how to better tailor my own thinking and efforts to patients of ethnic minority groups.
+I have always given my all to provide the best healthcare that I can provide, with an open mind along with a non-judgmental, positive attitude and outlook that places a top priority on the patient’s wishes and concerns, serving as their advocate as well as their caregiver.
+I also look forward to advancing through my studies at XXXX in the area of diversity issues and nursing care, and to learning how to better tailor my thinking and efforts to patients of ethnic minority groups.

-I thank you for considering my application to your competitive program at XXXX.
+I thank you for considering my application to your competitive Master's Program at XXXX.